seL4/l4v/README.md

 each major directory in the repository.

-For interactively exploring, say the invariant proof of the abstract specification with a pre-built logic image for the abstract specification, run
+For interactively exploring, say the invariant proof of the abstract specification with a pre-built logic image for the abstract specification and all of the invariant proof's dependencies, run

-    ./isabelle/bin/isabelle jedit -d . -l ASpec
+    ./isabelle/bin/isabelle jedit -d . -R AInvs

 in `l4v/` and open one of the files in `proof/invariant-abstract`.